Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Dynamics in real time and space

 Next we consider the magnetization, and the density of doubly occupied and vacant sites.
 Specifically we compute the expectation of the squared $z$-component of local spin, $\langle (S^z_{i,l})^2 \rangle$, where in our units $S^z_{i,l} = (1/2) c^\dagger_{i,l,a} \sigma^z_{ab} c_{i,l,b}= (n_{i,l,\uparrow}- n_{i,l,\downarrow})/2$.
 This quantity can be recast in terms of the density of doubly occupied sites $d_{i,l}=n_{i,l,\uparrow}n_{i,l,\downarrow}$ and density of holes $h_{i,l}=(1-n_{i,l,\uparrow})(1-n_{i,l,\downarrow})$:

-For half filling in equilibrium, $\langle d_{i,l}\rangle=\langle h_{i,l} \rangle$ because of the constraint $n_{i,l}=1$.
-However, when the parity symmetry between the legs is broken (as it is for a rung direction pump) this constraint is relaxed to $n_{i,1}+n_{i,2}=2$ and it is only true that $\sum_l\langle d_{i,l}\rangle=\sum_l\langle h_{i,l} \rangle$.
+For half filling in equilibrium, $\langle d_{i,l}\rangle=\langle h_{i,l} \rangle$ because of the constraint {$\langle n_{i,l}\rangle=1 $}.
+However, when the parity symmetry between the legs is broken (as it is for a rung{-}direction pump) this constraint is relaxed to {$\langle n_{i,1}+n_{i,2}\rangle=2$} and it is only true that $\sum_l\langle d_{i,l}\rangle=\sum_l\langle h_{i,l} \rangle$.
 We define $\Delta d=\sum_l\langle d_{i,l}(t) - d_{i,l}(0)\rangle/2$ as the difference between the instantaneous doublon density and the equilibrium value, averaged over the two legs.

-Photodoping during the pump decreases magnetisation and leads to oscillations in magnetisation and doublon number with double the pump frequency.
 For $U\to \infty$, the ground state of the half-filled, translationally invariant, Hubbard ladder has $\langle (S^z_{i,l})^2 \rangle=1/4$ due to the presence of only one electron per site $\langle d_{i,l}\rangle=\langle h_{i,l} \rangle=0$.
 At finite $U$ the actual magnetization is reduced due to quantum fluctuations (virtually doubly occupied and vacant sites).
-For our parameters $\langle (S^z_{i,l})^2 \rangle\approx 0.23$ and $\langle d_{i,l}\rangle \approx 0$, as seen at time $t=0$ in the upper panel of Fig.~\ref{fig:magnetization_iTEBD}.
+For our parameters $\langle (S^z_{i,l})^2 \rangle\approx 0.23$ and {$\langle d_{i,l}\rangle \approx 0.05$}, as seen at time $t=0$ in the upper panel of Fig.~\ref{fig:magnetization_iTEBD}.
 Photodoping during the pump further suppresses the magnetization (though not necessarily monotonically) due to the enhanced density of doubly occupied and vacant sites.
-The suppression of magnetization (or equivalently the enhancement of doublon density) during the pump is accompanied by oscillations with a time scale $T=\pi/\Omega$, i.e. with a frequency double that of the pump.
-This oscillatory time dependence can be confirmed by a short time and small $A_0$ expansion which yields $\Delta d \sim A^2_0 \sin^2 \Omega t$.
-After the pump ends at $t=\pi$ the oscillations persist with damping, and the magnetisation either plateaus (e.g. for the leg pump with $A_0$) or appears to recover slowly (e.g. the leg pump with $A_0=0.35$).
+The suppression of magnetization (or equivalently the enhancement of doublon density) during the pump is accompanied by oscillations with a time scale $T=\pi/\Omega$, i.e. with a frequency double that of the pump. {The oscillatory time dependence is consistent with the short time expansion in Appendix~\ref{app:shorttime}, which suggests that the change in magnetization should scale as $\sim z_\alpha t_\alpha A^2_0 \sin^2 \Omega t$.} After the pump ends at $t=\pi$ the oscillations persist with damping { due to many-body interactions}, and the magnetisation either plateaus {(e.g. the leg pump with $A_0=1.0$)} or appears to recover slowly (e.g. the leg pump with $A_0=0.35$).